Medical devices MDR regulatory specialist

 Medical device types from the highest to lowest risk class

-I learned for example how manufacturers should navigate the regulatory red tape, while strengthening patient and user safety, and how documents, submissions and other texts should be structured so that their target group would react to them as intended.
+I learned for example how manufacturers should navigate the regulatory red tape while strengthening patient and user safety, and how documents, submissions and other texts should be structured, so that they would benefit the target group.

 FROM 2020 ONWARD